Home › Business Deductions › Car Depreciation Tax

 Both these methods make car depreciation tax deductible, but with the standard mileage deduction, it's already built in.
 Here's how to calculate car depreciation using the actual car expenses method.
 First of all, the depreciation value has to be based on business usage, which is the number of miles you use the car for business rather than personal usage.

-If your Postmates gig is part-time, and that 6,000 miles you drive for work each year is you drive another 10,000 in personal miles, you'll need to divide those business miles by the total of 16,000 miles to get 0.38 (38%).
-This is your business use percentage, which you can now apply to your basis What's a basis, you ask?
+If your delivery driver gig is part-time, and that 6,000 miles you drive for work each year is you drive another 10,000 in personal miles, you'll need to divide those business miles by the total of 16,000 miles to get 0.38 (38%).
+What's a basis, you ask?
 This is the amount that you've sunk into buying your car.
 If you purchased your vehicle for $11,000 total after paying tax, registration and any other fees.
 It doesn't matter if you paid for it in cash or used financing to sign on the dotted line.
 This is your basis.
 But because most of us don't use our car strictly for business purposes, we have to apply that business use percentage to our basis to get our depreciation value, so we know what we can write off taxes.
 In this case, your depreciable basis is $4,180.
 If this seems like a lot of work, you can use a business vehicle depreciation calculator as long as it's coming from a source you trust.

 What is form 4562?